-According to the Master District's Engineer, the Master District Facilities related to water supply currently consist of an intake structure, various water lines running from the intake structure to a water treatment plant, a 4,000,000 gallon per day ("gpd") water treatment plant, 300,000 gallon and 500,000 gallon ground storage tanks, two 500,000 gallon elevated storage tanks, 5,000 gallon hydropneumatic tank, service pump capacity of 3,900 gallons per minute ("gpm") and various related appurtenances.
+According to the Master District's Engineer, the Master District Facilities related to water supply currently consist of an intake structure, various water lines running from the intake structure to the 4.0 and 2.0 million gallon per day ("gpd") water treatment plants, 1- 300,000 and 2 - 500,000 gallon ground storage tanks, two 500,000 gallon elevated storage tanks, a 5,000 gallon hydropneumatic tank, service pump capacity of 3,900 gallons per minute ("gpm") and various related appurtenances.
 The Master District purchases raw water from the Lower Colorado River Authority (the "LCRA") pursuant to a contract that runs through October 2021, treats such water and distributes it throughout the Participants.
-The existing 4,000,000 gpd water treatment plant will allow the Master District to serve up to 2,136 living unit equivalents ("LUEs").
+The existing 4.0 million gpd water treatment plant will allow the Master District to serve up to 2,136 living unit equivalents ("LUEs").
 In addition to providing water supply service to customers located within the Participants, the Master District is committed to providing wholesale water service to WCID 19 for 227 LUEs and BCWSC for 212 LUEs.
 See "PARTICIPANTS IN THE CURRENT SERVICE AREA" and "Wholesale Service Agreements" below.

 The Master District, through Stratus Properties, completed the first phase of a second water treatment plant to provide service to the southern portions of the development area.
-This includes a portion of the Service Area presently supplied by the 4.0 mgd plant thus reducing the area served by the 4.0 mgd plant.
+This includes a portion of the Service Area presently supplied by the 4.0 million gpd plant thus reducing the area served by the 4.0 million gpd plant.
 The new second plant was made operational in January 2015.
 The first phase of the new water treatment plant can treat and deliver up to 2.0 million gallons of water per day.
-The additional 2.0 mgd of capacity is sufficient to serve 1,068 LUEs and relieves a portion of the demands on the existing water treatment plant.
-This portion of the Service Area is provided water at a higher hydraulic grade and will operate independently under normal conditions from the 4.0 mgd water treatment plant.
-The combined treatment capacities of the two plants (a total of 6.0 mgd) are sufficient to serve up to 3,204 LUEs.

-The Master District will monitor the water needs and system demands of the development within its service area to assure that adequate treatment capacities are in place to meet the system demands.
+The additional 2.0 million gpd of capacity is sufficient to serve 1,068 LUEs and relieves a portion of the demands on the existing water treatment plant.
+This portion of the Service Area is provided water at a higher hydraulic grade and will operate independently under normal conditions from the 4.0 million gpd water treatment plant.
+The combined treatment capacities of the two plants (a total of 6.0 million gpd) are sufficient to serve up to 3,204 LUEs.
+District will monitor the water needs and system demands of the development within its service area to assure that adequate treatment capacities are in place to meet the system demands.
 Based upon current development plans provided by the Developer, the existing municipal water supply contract with the LCRA should be sufficient to allow the Master District to meet the predicted demands at full development of the Service Area for the municipal (or potable) uses.
-The MAQ is 3,463 acre-feet which is estimated to be sufficient to serve the ultimate projected development.
-The LCRA approved this new water supply contract on November 16, 2011.

-The Master District allocated 2,364.5 LUEs of water service (2,136 commercial/residential and 228.5 irrigation) to the Participants (including the Master District) and its two wholesale customers for the 4.0 mgd water plant.
+The maximum annual quantity ("MAQ") is 3,463 acre-feet which is estimated to be sufficient to serve the ultimate projected development.
+The LCRA approved this new water supply contract on November The Master District allocated 2,364.5 LUEs of water service (2,136 commercial/residential and 228.5 irrigation) to the Participants (including the Master District) and its two wholesale customers for the 4.0 mgd water plant.
 The Master District is currently serving approximately 1,850 LUEs on its water system.
 The difference between the allocated LUEs and the number served is reflective of the near term development plans for developing districts and the actual meter count for existing connections.
 The Master District is charged with the responsibility to assure that adequate supply and treatment capacity is physically available to meet the system's demands as the number of LUEs continues to increase within the Participants.
 See "MASTER DISTRICT FACILITIES - Allocated Capacity."